-Compared to vendor-specific robot programming, with the RoboDK API it is possible to simulate and program any robot using a unique/universal programming language such as Python.
-The main page provides an overview and a video showing offline programming with the API.
+Compared to vendor-specific robot programming, with the RoboDK API it is possible to simulate and program any robot using a unique/universal programming language, such as Python.
+The following page provides an overview and a video showing offline programming with the API.

-The RoboDK API is available for Python, C#, C++, Visual Basic (.NET) and Matlab.
-Any of these programming languages can be used to simulate and program any robot.
+The RoboDK API is available for Python, C#, C, C++, Visual Basic (.NET) and Matlab.
+Any of these programming languages can be used to simulate and program any robot arm.

 The RoboDK API can be used for the following tasks: